Jackson-Davis again doubles down, Indiana drops S. Dakota St

-“(They) completely took the air out of the ball,” Indiana coach Archie Miller said.
-“When you’re 15 feet off your man at five positions, you’re basically saying, we’re just going to let these guys shoot and, hopefully, they miss.”

-But when Indiana did miss, it had Jackson-Davis and forward Justin Smith cleaning up on the offensive boards.
-The two combined for 14 of Indiana’s 16 offensive rebounds as the Hoosiers outrebounded the smaller Jackrabbits, 45-29.

-Smith added 18 points and eight rebounds, and guard Devonte Green had 11 off the bench as Indiana completed a November sweep and improved to 8-0.
+Justin Smith added 18 points and eight rebounds as the Hoosiers completed a November sweep and improved to 8-0.

-“Rebounding the ball is a huge deal for this team,” Miller said.
-“Nine offensive rebounds (for Jackson-Davis) is something else.
-He went up and got five or six balls that nobody else can get.”
+Indiana led by 11 at the half but was never able to put away South Dakota State in the second half.
+The Hoosiers’ largest lead came on a Jackson-Davis lob dunk with four minutes remaining that made it 62-46.

 Tray Buchanan led the Jackrabbits (6-4) with 15 points.
-Baylor Scheierman added seven points and Douglas Wilson had six.
+Baylor Scheierman added seven.

-Indiana led by 11 at the half but was never able to put away South Dakota State in the second half.
-The Jackrabbits got within 42-34 on a 3-pointer by David Wingett with 15:54 left, but Smith answered with a 3 and the Hoosiers went on an 11-2 run to regain control.
-Indiana’s biggest lead came on a Jackson-Davis alley-oop dunk with four minutes remaining that made it 62-46.

-Indiana and South Dakota State traded 3s early with a 3 by Alou Dillon getting the Jackrabbits within 20-18 with a 7:39 left in the half.
+Indiana and South Dakota State traded 3-pointers — and turnovers — early with a 3 by Alou Dillon getting the Jackrabbits within 20-18 with a little more than seven minutes left in the half.

 BIG PICTURE

 Indiana: South Dakota State was the final mid-major tune-up for Indiana.
-After Florida State Tuesday, Indiana opens Big Ten play at Wisconsin, then faces UConn in the Jimmy V. Classic.
+After Florida State Tuesday, Indiana opens Big Ten play at Wisconsin, then plays UConn in the Jimmy V. Classic.

 STAT SHEET

-South Dakota State: Doug Wilson came in averaging 17.8 points to lead the Jackrabbits but was limited to just six points before fouling out. … South Dakota State finished with 17 turnovers. … The Jackrabbits went 19 of 56 from the field, including just 6 of 28 from 3-point range. … Buchanan’s 15 points were a season-high and came on 7-of-10 shooting from the field.
+South Dakota State: Doug Wilson came in averaging 17.8 points to lead the Jackrabbits but was limited to just six points before fouling out. … South Dakota State finished with 17 turnovers. … The Jackrabbits went 19 of 56 from the field, including just 6 of 28 (21.4%) from 3-point range.

 UP NEXT